-Report in which the framework, data and analyses are accounted for.
+Reports in which scientific framework, historical context, data and analyses are accounted for.
 Reports always include a critical review of the fieldwork.

-A retake is only possible for the report and only if all other requirements, including handing in the report before the deadline, are met.
+A retake is only possible for the report, and only if all other requirements have been met, including handing in the report before the deadline.

 All information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).